Across the nation, educators report that participation in Agile Mind programs dramatically improves student achievement.

 Collier County, located on the southwestern tip of the Florida peninsula, is served by the Collier County Public Schools.
 The district includes 48 schools serving 43,793 students, 63% of whom qualify for free and reduced lunch.
 The student population is 46% Hispanic, 38% Caucasian, and 12% African American.

-In 2012-13 the district enacted Intensified Algebra I, targeting students who had scored at the lowest levels (Levels 1 and 2) in mathematics on the Florida Comprehensive Assessment Test, or FCAT.
+The district enacted Intensified Algebra I, targeting students who had scored at the lowest levels (Levels 1 and 2) in mathematics on the Florida Comprehensive Assessment Test, or FCAT.
 The district then examined the growth of participating students compared to Level 1 and 2 students from the year prior.
 After implementing Intensified Algebra I:

 Pharr-San Juan-Alamo Independent School District (PSJA) is in Pharr, Texas in the Rio Grande Valley.
 The district serves more than 30,000 students, 99% of them Hispanic, and more than 90% designated as Economically Disadvantaged.